 - For Does your data have date fields, choose No.

-This parameter can be used to choose a start and end date or date/time field in the data source.
+This parameter can be used to set a start and end date or date/time field in the data source.
 If the incoming data includes date information in a string format, a date format is required.
 For details, see Define date and time properties.
 For this lesson, you will not specify date or time information.

 - For Track ID, choose Data does not have a Track ID.

 This parameter can be used to designate a track ID field in the data source.
 For details, see Track ID.
-For the purpose of the big data analysis in this lesson, you will not define a Track ID.
+For this lesson, you will not define a Track ID.

 - Click Complete to create the data source.

 Create the big data analytic

-With the Amazon S3 data source now configured, the analytic editor will open.
+With the Amazon S3 data source configured, the analytic editor opens.
 In the analytic editor, you can add tools, data sources, and outputs that can be used to define the flow and analyses to perform on the data.
-You will now create a new analytic.
+You will now create the big data analytic.

-- In the New Big Data Analytic page, click Create analytic.
+- On the New Big Data Analytic page, click Create analytic.

 - In the Create Analytic window, for Title, type NYC Cyclist Accidents.

 - For Summary, type Process motor vehicle accidents to identify and analyze those involving cyclists.

 - Click Create analytic to create the analytic.

 Once the analytic is created, the toolbar at the top of the analytic editor will display additional options and controls for saving, starting, scheduling, as well as run settings for the analytic.

 Add and configure tools in the analytic

 With the new analytic created, you will now add tools to the analytic that will perform the big data analysis on the NYC cyclist accident data.
 With Velocity, you configure an analysis pipeline in which the output of one step is the input to the next.
 You will configure sequential tools to better understand motor vehicle accidents involving injuries to cyclists.